GRIN1

 Symptoms

-Because the GRIN1 gene is important in the development and function of brain cells, many people who have GRIN1-related syndrome have:
+Because the GRIN1 gene is important for brain activity, many people who have GRIN1-related syndrome have:

 • Intellectual disability